14K (triad): South Africa

-Two 14K groups, 14K-Hau and 14K-Ngai, are among seven Chinese criminal organizations operating in South Africa, represented in both Cape Town and Johannesburg, specializing primarily in extortion and abalone trafficking.
+Two 14K groups, 14K-Hau and 14K-Ngai, are among seven Chinese criminal organizations operating in South Africa, represented in both Cape Town and Johannesburg, specialising primarily in extortion and abalone trafficking.
 In 2000, the estimated gross income from the illegal exportation of abalone to Hong Kong was US$32 million.

 Asia

 Japan

 The National Police Agency stated in 1997 that the 14K had been expanding its operations in Japan since the 1980s and had branches in Fukuoka, Osaka, Sapporo and Tokyo, each with at least 1,000 members.
-The 14K in Japan has been involved in counterfeiting credit cards and has cooperated with yakuza groups in the importation large numbers of illegal Chinese migrants.
+The 14K in Japan has been involved in counterfeiting credit cards and has cooperated with yakuza groups in the importation of large numbers of illegal Chinese migrants.

 Myanmar

-14K has been connected to scam centers in Myanmar, financing the construction of the city of Shwe Kokko.
+14K has been connected to scam centres in Myanmar, financing the construction of the city of Shwe Kokko.

 Philippines

 The 14K triad has been involved in smuggling arms to Abu Sayyaf and has reportedly cooperated with the Islamic group in laundering and transmitting ransom money, taking a percentage of the ransoms in exchange for their assistance.